 It has been commissioned by EnergyAustralia and the Springvale Joint Venture.

+This facility will treat the mine water and deliver water to the power station for beneficial reuse.
 The project aims to enhance the quality of mine water discharged, ensure operational compliance in relation to water outflows and enable continued operations of both the mine and the power station.

 The project requirements include: